This Antibody was verified by Cell Treatment to ensure that the antibody binds to the antigen stated. View Details

 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.

-Protein Aliases: ARNT interacting protein; ARNT-interacting protein; ARNT2; Basic-helix-loop-helix-PAS protein MOP1; class E basic helix-loop-helix protein 78; HIF-1 alpha; HIF-1-alpha; HIF1 alpha; HIF1-alpha; Hypoxia Inducible Factor 1 alpha; hypoxia inducible factor 1, alpha subunit (basic helix-loop-helix transcription factor); hypoxia-inducible factor 1 alpha; hypoxia-inducible factor 1 alpha isoform I.3; hypoxia-inducible factor 1, alpha subunit (basic helix-loop-helix transcription factor); Hypoxia-inducible factor 1-alpha; hypoxia-inducible factor1alpha; Member of PAS protein 1; member of PAS superfamily 1; MOP1; PAS domain-containing protein 8; PASD8
+Protein Aliases: ARNT interacting protein; ARNT-interacting protein; ARNT2; basic-helix-loop-helix-PAS protein MOP1; class E basic helix-loop-helix protein 78; HIF-1 alpha; HIF-1-alpha; HIF1 alpha; HIF1-alpha; Hypoxia Inducible Factor 1 alpha; hypoxia inducible factor 1, alpha subunit (basic helix-loop-helix transcription factor); hypoxia-inducible factor 1 alpha; hypoxia-inducible factor 1 alpha isoform I.3; hypoxia-inducible factor 1, alpha subunit (basic helix-loop-helix transcription factor); hypoxia-inducible factor 1-alpha; hypoxia-inducible factor1alpha; member of PAS protein 1; member of PAS superfamily 1; MOP1; PAS domain-containing protein 8; PASD8